 - (1) Audiologist;

 - (2) Licensed practical nurse;

 - (3) Marriage and family therapist;

 - (4) Mental health counselor;

 - (5) Occupational therapist;

 - (6) Physical therapist;

 - (7) Registered nurse;

 - (8) Speech/language pathologist;

 - (9) Social worker;

 - (10) Psychologist;

 - (11) Certified American sign language instructor;

 - (12) Nutritionist;

 - (13) Counselors registered or certified in accordance with the requirements of chapter 18.19 RCW;

 - (14) Certified dietician;

-(15) Recreation therapist registered in Washington and certified by the National Council for Therapeutic Recreation;
+- (15) Recreation therapist registered in Washington and certified by the National Council for Therapeutic Recreation;

-(16) Providers listed in WAC 388-845-0506 and contracted with DDA to provide CIIBS intensive services; or
+- (16) Providers listed in WAC 388-845-0506 and contracted with DDA to provide CIIBS intensive services; or

+- (17) Psychiatrist; or

+- (18) Professional advocacy organization.

-When providing telehealth, the virtual platform must be HIPPA compliant.
+When providing the service through teleservice delivery, the virtual platform must be HIPPA compliant.
 The provider must take measures necessary to ensure the HUB site (site where provider delivering the service is located during the time of service provision) maintains HIPPA and privacy standards.